 The Clinic invests resources in training our volunteers, therefore we require a commitment of at least 24 hours a semester.
 We cannot accommodate requests for short-term volunteer opportunities.
 Thank you for your interest.

-Volunteer orientations are required and held twice a month.
+Volunteer orientations are required and held once a month.
 You must reserve a space to attend.
 If you have any questions about orientations or volunteering, please fill out the form below.

 The Free Medical Clinic relies on over 45 volunteer registered nurses, licensed practical nurses and certified nursing assistants to provide staffing.
 Many volunteers choose to work one day a month or whatever their schedule permits.
 The nursing volunteers help the clinical operations in support of the volunteer providers.
 In addition to screening patients, nursing volunteers may also educate patients regarding their medical condition(s) and help manage the referral process for diagnostic testing and specialty care.
 To volunteer, registered nurses must be licensed in South Carolina.